acorn-io/runtime/docs/docs/50-running/02-networking.md

 If you set your cluster domain to `my-company.com`, deployed into the default `acorn` namespace, named your app `blog`, and the container name in the Acornfile was `default`, the published endpoint for your app would be: `http://blog.my-company.com`

 In addition to this method of controlling your endpoint, you can publish to an explicit external name using the `--publish` flag.
-See the ports section for more details.
+See the [publishing ports](#publish-individual-ports) section for more details.